17 Walks in Edinburgh to Get Your Step Count Up!

 For those whose interest takes them to the quirkier sights, there is an abandoned air raid shelter at the foot of the hill.

-Corstorphine Hill is located next to the Leonardo Edinburgh Murrayfield Hotel so this is a great location to go for a walk if you are staying in the area.
+Corstorphine Hill is located next to the Leonardo Edinburgh Murrayfield Hotel, so it is a great place to go for a walk if you are staying in the area.

 Corstorphine Hill viewpoint 7 Hills hike